kchamp45/DoctorFinder/README.md

 ![Screenshot](https://github.com/kchamp45/DoctorFinder/blob/master/images/Screen%20Shot%202017-09-15%20at%205.33.48%20PM.png)

 ## Setup/Installation Requirements
 _Download the following project from the gitHub by tapping "Download" or using 'git clone' from the terminal.
 Also, you will need to install npm packages and bower components.
+In the application, please create a file called ".env", which stands for "environment" and place the following text into this .env file: exports.apiKey = "your API key".
 If you have not done so, please create an account with BetterDoctor and obtain an API key.
-Then insert this key into "${apiKey}" in the url of the API request._
+Finally, insert your assigned API key into the space between the quotes(i.e. "your API key")._

 ## Support and contact details
 _For any concerns or questions email to: klu@gmail.com_